The U.S. Mission in Sydney is seeking students for the “summer” Overseas Seasonal Hire Program to work in the Consulate.

 The Regional Human Resources Officer will match applicants to a position that most closely suits their interests and background.

-Interested applicants must complete a Universal Application for Employment UAE DS-174 (PDF 82KB) and U.S. Winter Hire Application Form (PDF 194KB) and submit to the Human Resources Office by COB, October 15, 2019.
+Interested applicants must complete a Universal Application for Employment UAE DS-174 (PDF 82KB) and U.S. Summer Hire Application Form (PDF 163KB) and submit to the Human Resources Office (SydneyHR@state.gov) by COB, March 26, 2020.

 NOTE: Applicants must specify which opportunities they are interested in and the dates they are available to work in their application.